Wilaya: Ottoman Empire

-Traditionally the provinces of the Ottoman Empire were known as eyâlets, but beginning in 1864, they were gradually restructured as smaller vilâyets—the Turkish pronunciation of the Arabic word wilāyah.
+Traditionally the provinces of the Ottoman Empire were known as eyâlets, but beginning in 1864, they were gradually restructured as smaller vilâyets—the Turkish pronunciation of the Arabic word wilāya.
 Most were subdivided into sanjaks.

 The current provinces of Turkey are called il in Turkish.

 Islamic State

 The territory under the governance of the Islamic State (ISIS) is referred to them as officially being divided into wilayah, often translated into English as "province".
 An example is Islamic State – Khorasan Province and Islamic State - West Africa Province.

 Al-Shabaab

-Territory controlled by Al-Shabaab (officially the Islamic Emirate of Somalia) is broken down into wilayah or local administrations.'
+Territory controlled by Al-Shabaab (officially the Islamic Emirate of Somalia) is broken down into wilayas or local administrations.'

 Central Asia and Caucasus

-The Persian word for province (velâyat) is still used in several similar forms in Central Asian countries:
+The Classical Persian word for province (wilāyat) is still used in several similar forms in Central Asian countries: